 You can read our full articles of association here (pdf).

 The charity started in a small way with Barbara Baron keeping in touch with other families affected by RTS by phone and letter.

 In 1986, several families got together, started producing a newsletter and arranging annual get-togethers.

 Over the years, membership has grown, links have been made with medical and psychology professionals, and events have become larger and are well attended.

 In 2012 we became a company limited by guarantee.

 We have a growing membership and are in touch with over 200 families.

 If you would like to hear more about our activities and receive regular updates, register with us.

 More about Jo

-RTS Support Group Chairperson, Marketing Director, mother to Ellie and Kitty (RTS) born in 2009 and diagnosed when she was five and budding beekeeper.
+RTS Support Group Chairperson, Marketing Director, and budding beekeeper.
+Mother to Ellie and Kitty (RTS) born in 2009, diagnosed when she was five.